webdriverio/webdriverio/website/docs/ocr-testing/what-is-wdio-ocr-service.md

 Automated testing on mobile native apps and desktop sites can be particularly challenging when dealing with elements that lack unique identifiers.
 Standard [WebdriverIO selectors](https://webdriver.io/docs/selectors) may not always help you.
 Enter the world of the `@wdio/ocr-service`, a powerful service that leverages OCR ([Optical Character Recognition](https://en.wikipedia.org/wiki/Optical_character_recognition)) to search, wait for, and interact with on-screen elements based on their **visible text**.

-The following custom commands will be provided and added to the `browser/driver`-object so you will get the right toolset to do your job.
+The following custom commands will be provided and added to the `browser/driver` object so you will get the right toolset to do your job.

 -   [`await browser.ocrGetText`](./ocr-get-text.md)
 -   [`await browser.ocrGetElementPositionByText`](./ocr-get-element-position-by-text.md)